 - Check out Roaring Camp while you are there as well

-After turning into the park and paying your fee, the Redwood Grove Trail leaves from the parking lot next to the visitor center.
+After turning into the park and paying your fee, the trail leaves from the parking lot next to the visitor center.
 It is hard to miss as there are signs to help you find it.

 The trail is flat and shaded nearly the entire way.
 There are so many massive trees in this old-growth grove that it is a fabulous spot to explore.